-We want you to take the safest card payments possible to protect your business from fraud and to minimise the risk of reversals and chargebacks done by mistakes because the client didn’t recognise the payment on their bank statement.
-Although chargebacks cannot always be avoided, there are steps you can take to prevent chargebacks.
+We want you to take the safest card payments possible to protect your business from fraud and to minimise the risk of reversals and erroneous chargebacks because the client didn’t recognise the payment on their bank statement.
+Although chargebacks cannot always be avoided, there are steps you can take to prevent them.

 In this article:

 - Minimise the chances of chargeback

 To minimise the chance of an accidental chargeback or retrieval request, please do the following: